Close Alert Banner

 • Basic infection control to prevent the spread of diseases such as hepatitis B, hepatitis C, and HIV

-These guidelines are for any services including special events and home-based businesses where there is a risk of being exposed to blood or body fluids.
+These guidelines are for any services including special events and home-based salons and spas where there is a risk of being exposed to blood or body fluids.

 Request a Health Department display or presentation